 One activity assignment, valued at 20 points, is included as a component of the course.
 The activity assignment deadline is December 6, 2010, but you may choose to complete the activity earlier.
 You must complete a series of 6 NPDN e-learning crop biosecurity modules, as well as two pest-specific modules (chilli thrips and Ralstonia).
 Modules are located at: http://cbc.at.ufl.edu.
-Evidence of your completion of this activity will be proven by submitting three certificates of completed by 11:59pm on the due date, but may be completed prior to the due date.
+Evidence of your completion of this activity will be proven by submitting three certificates of completion to the course instructor (crop biosecurity, chilli thrips, and Ralstonia).
+The activity should be completed by 11:59pm on the due date, but may be completed prior to the due date.